Pobek/restonic/README.md

 ### fsh_commands.py

+#### http

+- [ ] Create a function that Modifies a given HTTP Front Side Handler.
+- [x] Create a function for exporting a given HTTP Front Side Handler.
+- [ ] Create a function for importing a given HTTP Front Side Handler configuration.

+#### mq

-- [ ] Create a function that Modifies a given Front Side Handler.
+- [ ] Create a function that Modifies a given MQ Front Side Handler.
-- [ ] Create a function for exporting a given Front Side Handler.
+- [ ] Create a function for exporting a given MQ Front Side Handler.
-- [ ] Create a function for importing a given Front Side Handler configuration.
+- [ ] Create a function for importing a given MQ Front Side Handler configuration.

 ### filestore_commands.py